mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 Pack Tactics.
 The blight has Advantage on an attack roll against a creature if at least one of the blight's allies is within 5 feet of the creature and the ally doesn't have the Incapacitated condition.

-_**Poisonous Skin.**_ If another creature comes into direct contact with the twig blight's body (including as part of the twig blight's Claw attack), they must succeed on a DC 10 Constitution saving throw or become Poisoned with murex for 1 minute.
+_**Contact Poison.**_ If another creature comes into direct contact with the twig blight's body (including as part of the twig blight's Claw attack), they must succeed on a DC 10 Constitution saving throw or become Poisoned for 1 minute.
 A Poisoned creature no longer in direct contact with the squirrel can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.

 #### Actions